Armadale railway station, Melbourne

-Armadale railway station is a commuter railway station in Armadale, a suburb of Melbourne, Victoria, Australia.
+Armadale station is a railway station operated by Metro Trains Melbourne on the Frankston line, which is part of the Melbourne rail network.
+It serves Armadale, a suburb of Melbourne, Victoria, Australia.
 The station is listed on the Victorian Heritage Register and was opened on 7 May 1879.

 The station consists of an island platform and two side platforms, all accessed by a pedestrian bridge.
 There are two principal station buildings located on the central platform (platforms 2 and 3) and on platform 4, consisting of a small two and one-story brick buildings.
 These buildings were provided in 1914 as ticketing and staff offices.
 The station is only partially accessible due to the steep access ramps.

-Armadale railway station is served by the Frankston line, part of the Melbourne railway network.
-The station also connects to the Route 6 tram service and the route 605 bus service.
+The station connects to the Route 6 tram service and the route 605 bus service.
 The journey to Flinders Street railway station is approximately 7.3 km and takes 14 minutes.

 Description

 Armadale railway station is located in the suburb of Armadale, a suburb of Melbourne, Victoria.
 The station is located nearby to the High Street shopping precinct and the heritage listed Kings Arcade.
 The station is owned by VicTrack, a state government agency, and the station is operated by Metro Trains.
 The station is approximately 7.3 km, or a 14-minute train journey, from Flinders Street station.
 The adjacent stations are Toorak station up towards Melbourne and Malvern station down towards Frankston.